 Some duties transferred to RPA are data extraction, form completion, tabulating lab results, invoicing, and service and product payments.
 A large financial organization increased its annual run-rate efficiencies by 30 percent when it used RPA for up to 70 percent of its record-to-report process.

-Intelligent automation takes RPA beyond the basics.
+Hyperautomation takes RPA beyond the basics.
 This higher-level automation tackles more complex tasks using various combinations of technologies, including RPA, machine learning (ML), natural language processing (NLP), and optical character recognition (OCR).

 Intelligent virtual assistants (IVAs) are an excellent example of this emerging technology, as we see IVAs beginning to replace rudimentary chatbots.
 Where chatbots are restricted to simple, pre-programmed scripts to imitate human communication, IVAs harness IA to learn and facilitate natural, more human-like dialogue that hasn’t been programmed.
-This is only one sampling of IA’s power to further refine organizations’ processes and enhance customer interaction.
+This is only one sampling of hyperautomation’s power to further refine organizations’ processes and enhance customer interaction.

 Let’s look at how IA improves business outcomes.

-Top 5 Benefits of Intelligent Automation
+Top 5 Benefits of Hyperautomation

 1. Improved Process Quality